 There are a few different ways to remove skin tags:

-- Tying.
 For those with a ‘stalk’, or peduncle, some people recommend tying cotton round the stalk, cutting off the blood supply so the tags dies and drops off.
 It is, however, very difficult to get the cotton down to the base of the stalk so a residual smaller tag can be left behind as just the thickened portion of the tag sheds.

-- Freezing.
 They can be frozen off with cryotherapy, although this is a treatment most often used in GP surgeries and not usually available due to new NHS guidelines.
 This method tends to cause them to shrivel and shed after several days.

-- Electrocautery or burning the tags off with heat can be successful, but you need a careful post- treatment programme to avoid residual skin marks
+Burning the tags off with heat can be successful, but you need a careful post- treatment programme to avoid residual skin marks

-- Excision or cutting off the lesion can be done by a doctor and requires a small local anaesthetic injection prior to the surgery.
+Cutting off the lesion can be done by a doctor and requires a small local anaesthetic injection prior to the surgery.

 It’s important to have any skin lesions properly diagnosed before you think about removal, to eliminate the risk of inadvertently removing an undiagnosed skin cancer.
 So check first with your GP before undergoing any form of treatment.